SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Migration_from_Elasticsearch_to_Opensearch.md

 ---
-uid: Migration_from_Elasticsearch_to_Opensearch
+uid: Migration_from_Elasticsearch_to_OpenSearch
 ---

-# Migration from Elasticsearch to Opensearch
+# Migration from Elasticsearch to OpenSearch

 This guide describes the steps to migrate from Elasticsearch 6.8.22 to OpenSearch 2.11.1